 Clutter Control for the Chronic Hoarder with Dementia

 - Clear clutter slowly: “Take care of the safety issues first.
 Make sure there’s not tons of newspaper right next to the radiator.
 Look at your fire issues here.
 Look at your fall issues.
 If they’re going to have a psychiatric episode if you get rid of everything, you shouldn’t.
 Try to box things up.
 Put them along the walls.
 Try to clear out slowly.
 To reduce their anxiety, get involved and give them a project to do.
 Usually they’re missing something.
 One of the best things you can do is say, ‘Can I help you find something here?’
-Sometimes that helps go through some clutter,” Bakker said.
+Sometimes that helps go through some clutter.”

 - Send belongings to relatives: “I’ve had caregivers of people with dementia help pack up and ship boxes of things to a niece somewhere because they feel like their goods are going to be safeguarded.
-They’re not really getting rid of them,” she suggested.
+They’re not really getting rid of them,” she recounts.

 Finding the Positive

 Making the home easy to navigate, providing plenty of visual clues, and tuning into triggers seem to be the best ways to make a home hospitable for someone with Alzheimer’s disease.
 “There is a lot of decline with dementia, but you can help the person function better by adapting the environment to meet their unique needs.
-There is still growth for life and the ability to love remains,” said Bakker.
+There is still growth for life and the ability to love remains,” asserts Bakker.
 “You just have to know how to enter the person’s world and not really resist it or challenge it.
-Adapting the home is key to experiencing less stress and, hopefully, a calmer day,” she said.
+Adapting the home is key to experiencing less stress and, hopefully, a calmer day."